abbadon1334/atk4-session/README.md

 Using an alternative you'll have for sure race conditions, BUT what race condition can be if you, usually, have only an ID in $_SESSION and that is nearly immutable from login to logout.

-SessionController will substitute SessionHandler class in PHP and will store session data in database using atk4\data instead of using files.
+SessionHandler will substitute SessionHandler class in PHP and will store session data in database using atk4\data instead of using files.

 In atk4\ui where async calls are massively used, this problem is much more evident.